-Good - Our required behaviours Great - Our aspiring behaviours You build effective relationships with customers, stakeholders, colleagues and partners.
-You are respectful and considerate.
-You understand how your behaviours can be interpreted and consider the impact you have on others.
-You give time to colleagues who need help, even when the pressure is on.
-You demonstrate trust in colleagues to fulfil their responsibilities.
-You listen carefully to others - showing that you respect and value their input.
-You manage your reactions to situations professionally and calmly.
-You show respect for colleagues and working environment by working to the agreed 'Working in The Solihull Way' protocols. there are difficulties.
-You encourage colleagues to recognise and value each other's contributions.
-You support the diversity of teams and working groups.
-You look to understand other people and their behaviours, and use this knowledge to adapt your approach for effective relationships.
-You are recognised by others for your respect of colleagues, partners, and customers and treating people according to their needs.
-You initiate and support changes in behaviour to improve relationships / customer
+- You build effective relationships with customers, stakeholders, colleagues and partners. - You are respectful and considerate. - You understand how your behaviours can be interpreted and consider the impact you have on others. - You give time to colleagues who need help, even when the pressure is on. - You demonstrate trust in colleagues to fulfil their responsibilities. - You listen carefully to others showing that you respect and value their input. - You manage your reactions to situations professionally and calmly.

+- You display clear appreciation for your colleague's efforts and support them when there are difficulties. - You encourage colleagues to recognise and value each other's contributions. - You support the diversity of teams and working groups. - You look to understand other people and their behaviours, and use this knowledge to adapt your approach for effective relationships. - You are recognised by others for your respect of colleagues, partners, and customers and treating people according to their needs. - You initiate and support changes in behaviour to improve relationships / customer outcomes. - You engage with customers, making sure a full range of views are taken into account.